Samy0412/amazon-clone/README.md

 # amazon-clone

-Amazon-clone A full stack amazon clone built with React js, React context API, authentication with firebase and payment gateway with stripe.
+Amazon-clone a full stack application built with React js, React context API, authentication with firebase and payment gateway with stripe.

-You can view and use the app directly here:
+You can view and use the app directly here: clone-34791.web.app/

 ## Setup